 - ✓ Drop bag service is available for 100M, 50M, and Back 50M solo runners. - ✓ All Drop Bags must be brought to the RACE EXPO on FRIDAY ONLY.
-No race day drop bags. - ✓ One bag is allowed per Drop Bag Aid Station location.
-100M Participants will access that bag twice: once on the way out and then again on the way back. - ✓ Drop bags will be organized at aid stations according to race bib numbers.
+No race day drop bags. - ✓ One bag is allowed per Drop Bag Aid Station location. - ✓ Drop bags will be organized at aid stations according to race bib numbers.
 Bib numbers will be assigned at packet pickup.
 Once you get your bib number, bring your drop bags to the collection area.
 We will provide you tape and a sharpie to write your name and bib number.
 The tape will be color coordinated to allow us to assure we have your drop bags going to the correct location. - ✓ Maximum drop bag size is 16"x20"x16".
 NO hard cases.
 This will be strictly enforced! - ✓ 100M and Back 50M drop bags will be brought to the 100M finish line.
 50M drop bags will be brought to the 50M finish line.
 See the Race Timeline earlier in this document for times. - ✓ Items left at the Finish Lines will NOT be mailed and will be either donated, recycled, or tossed.
 100M and Back 50M drop bags must be picked up by 10:30am Sunday.
 50M drop bags must be picked up by 8:00pm Saturday.
 Check that you have everything or plan for others to pick up your items. - ✓ Don't use plastic garbage bags or grocery bags they can be mistaken for trash and disposed of accidentally. - ✓ Don't pack any glass containers. - ✓ Use large ziplock bags or string packs. - ✓ Pack any special diet needs/medications that are not available at aid stations. - ✓ See course overview on final page for drop bag locations. - ✓ Pacers are not permitted drop bags but are welcome to include their items in the participant's drop bag.